 A QR code at every counter.
 Every door.
 Every building.
 Scan.
 Tiles appear.
 Tap.
-Your device speaks for you.
+Your device speaks your words.
 One tap.
 Any language.
 Any building.
-Any phone.
+Any device.

 Every institution assumes you can say what you need.
 Translation assumes you can speak.
 Forms assume you can write.
 Nothing helps when you can do neither.